pascalr/spreadsheet_website/README.md

 I HAVE MADE THIS PUBLIC IN ORDER TO USE GITHUB PAGES, BUT THIS IS REALLY NOT READY TO BE PUBLIC YET.

+v1 is Firebase only and need to be online should work on github pages

 withPersist => subscribes and loads withCached => subscribes only avec => deprecated, use withPersist and withCache, renverser l'ordre des arguments: